rechenplan/fruityos/README.md

 ./build.sh
 ```

-The build requires GCC, NASM, and standard POSIX shell utilities.
-QEMU and OVMF
+The build requires GCC and NASM for bootstrapping the Jabara compiler and
+Orgasm assembler.
+Standard POSIX shell utilities are required by build
-are required only for the supplied run script.
+scripts.
+QEMU and OVMF are required only for the supplied run script.

 ## Run